ddmitov/perl-executing-browser-qtwebengine/doc/SETTINGS.md

   ```

 A JavaScript settings object for a Perl script run by PEB may also have the following additional properties:

+* **perlInterpreter**
+  ``String`` for the relative path of a Perl interpreter used by PEB

+  The relative path of a Perl interpreter is converted to a full path using the
+  ``{PEB_executable_directory}/app`` as a root folder.
+  If a relocatable Perl interpreter is not configured, PEB will use the first Perl interpreter on PATH.

 * **scriptInput**
   ``String``